jschrier/blog/_posts/2023-01-21-MIDI-to-CV-on-RP2040-part-2.md

 Hook up the output jack to the CV-in on your VCO and you'll here a nice voltage sweep.

 **Troubleshooting note and commentss:**
 * [OSError 5 corresponds to the I2C device not responding](https://github.com/micropython/micropython/issues/1075).
-Most of the advice you'l find online is about wrong address specifications, etc.  So as a sanity check, I check for the device found.
-However, this is not the only problem that can arise.
-I found that a slightly loose connection on the SDA/SCL was just enough to allow for finding the devices, but still causing this error.
+Most of the advice you'l find online is about wrong address specifications, etc.  So as a sanity check, I check for the device in the code above.
+However, this is not the only problem that can arise: a slightly loose connection to SDA/SCL can allow for finding the devices but still causing this error when actually reading or writing to the device.
 So try reseating your breadboard connections if you encounter this error.
 * [AxWax's circuit diagram](https://axwax.eu/series/raspberry-pi-pico-as-midi-to-cv-converter/) shows the MCP4728 VCC connected to the Pico's VBUS (which will be at 5V).
 I believe this to be mistaken.
-While the MCP4728 can oeprate at either 3.3V or 5V, it's going to take 3.3V logic levels from the pico.
+While the MCP4728 can operate at either 3.3V or 5V, it's going to take 3.3V logic levels from the pico.
 So it is more appropriate to wire it the way I describe.

 # Gate trigger